 What are the opening hours of Seville Cathedral?

-As of February 2022, Seville Cathedral is open from 10.45 am to 6 pm Monday to Saturday.
-On Sundays, it is open from 2.30 pm to 7 pm.
+As of December 2022, Seville Cathedral is open from 10.45 am to 6 pm Monday to Saturday.
+On Sundays, it is open from 2.30 pm until 7 pm.

 Staff begin kicking people out of the Cathedral 20 minutes before closing time.